s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

---- question 12 fill here ---

 To configure our experiments, we needed to use a structure to keep track of and adjust our hyperparameters in an organised way.
-For this purpose, we used Hydra and config files for our experiments.
+For this purpose, we used Hydra with configuration files for our experiments.
 With Hydra, we can write config files and keep track of our hyperparameters in experiments.
-This way we can obtain a more clear picture of the model configuration and it becomes easier to do the version control of the configuration.
+To do so, we created a config folder which contains a folder named experiments with two different experiment scripts with a different combination of hyperparameters and then a script named default_config.py which chooses which of the two defined experiments to launch.
+Therefore in the code, then you use the hydra main function line to access the .yaml and read the values of interest.

 ### Question 13